ayl48/FastRobots/source/Lab1B.md

 ![](images/Lab1/task4_py.jpeg)

 ### Live Time Data
-I wrote a loop in Arduino to send the time 100 times, with each timestamp providing 1 byte of data, to measure the data transfer rate.
-In my notification handler, I stored the timestamps in an array and logged the values in real-time for reference.
-To calculate the data rate, I used the first and last timestamp to determine the total time taken to transmit 100 bytes of data.
+I wrote an Arduino loop to send 100 four-byte timestamps to measure the data transfer rate.
+In my notification handler, I stored the timestamps in an array and logged values in real-time for reference.
+To calculate the data rate, I used the first and last timestamp to determine the total transmission time.

 ![](images/Lab1/GET_TIME.png)

-The data rate for this live transmission method is shown below.
+Calculated data rate:
 ![](images/Lab1/data_rate_get.png)

 ### SEND_TIME_DATA Command